 COVID-19 emergency protections are still in place for all City of Los Angeles renters.

-While many of the State’s eviction protections are scheduled to end on September 30, 2021, the City of Los Angeles still has local renter protections in effect.
+While many of the State’s eviction protections ended on September 30, 2021, the City of Los Angeles still has local renter protections in effect.

 City of L.A.
 Renter Information

 If you receive an eviction notice, do not leave your home.
 We have City staff, community partners, and legal service providers ready to help.